 But what happens if you miss an application in controlling crabgrass and need to take action?
-You need an effective crabgrass killer that will both be safe for your good turf grass (TTTF, KGB, Ryegrass) but will quickly kill crabgrass.
+You need an effective crabgrass killer that will both be safe for your good turf grass (TTTF, KGB, Ryegrass) but will quickly kill and get rid of crabgrass.
 Here is a list of the Top-5 liquid herbicide crabgrass killers.

 Acclaim Extra Selective Herbicide is a post-emergent herbicide for control of crabgrass and goosegrass in cool-season turf.
 Acclaim Extra contains the active ingredient Fenoxaprop-p-ethyl.